Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 17. Seolleongtang (설렁탕)

-Seolleongtang is an ox bone soup made with inexpensive meat cuts and sparse ingredients, culminating in a rich, creamy, and nourishing soup.
+Seolleongtang is an ox bone soup made with inexpensive cuts of meat and minimal ingredients, resulting in a rich, creamy, and nourishing broth.

-Ox bones and other cuts of meat are simmered over a low flame for several hours, allowing the bones’ flavor to infuse into the soup slowly.
-Although time-consuming to prepare, the result is worth the wait: a creamy, milky white soup packed with nutrition.
+Ox bones and other cuts of meat are simmered over a low flame for several hours, allowing the bones’ flavor to slowly infuse into the soup.
+Although time-consuming to prepare, the result is worth the wait: a creamy, milky-white soup packed with nutrients.

 The soup is served plain, without seasonings.
-Traditionally, the condiments are added to the table: this dish contains chopped green onions, minced garlic, and julienned garlic.
+Traditionally, condiments are served at the table; this dish includes chopped green onions, minced garlic, and julienned garlic.

 This brothy soup is a staple in Korean homes during winter.
-It is also used as a base for other dishes to amplify their flavors.
+It is also used as a base for other dishes, enhancing their flavors.

 Nothing beats a hot bowl of freshly made Seolleongtang, seasoned to taste with salt and pepper and paired with a simple bowl of steamed white rice and kkakdugi (radish kimchi).